Applying to grad school may seem like a long and complicated process, but we will attempt to present a clearer approach here.

 These components will be addressed in order in the sections below.

-In terms of logistics, it is good practice to ask your letter writers 3 times: once in person end of junior year (for politeness), once more by email near September-ish (to remind them, and check if their email works well), and lastly right before you send them all the links (to give them deadline information).
-It’s good to give your writers a full month to write their letters as some professors can be rather slow.
+In terms of logistics, it is good practice to ask your letter writers 3 times: once in person end of junior year (for politeness), once more by email near September (to remind them), and lastly right before you send them all the links (to give them deadline information).
+It is good practice to give your writers a full month’s notice to write their letters.

-In terms of logistics, most grad programs WILL accept the electronic version from SCORE → Student Center → View My Academic Record.
-For those that require a mail version, use SCORE → Student Center → Request Official Transcript.
+In terms of logistics, most grad programs WILL accept the unofficial version TigerHub.
+For those that require a mail version, this can also be requested on TigerHub.